CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its niche (Azure API Management as AI Gateway), lists concrete capabilities, and provides extensive trigger terms via an explicit WHEN clause.
-The description is well-structured, uses third person voice, and covers both the 'what' and 'when' dimensions thoroughly.
-The trigger terms are highly specific to the domain and would enable accurate skill selection even among many competing skills.
+This is a strong skill description that clearly defines its scope (Azure API Management as AI Gateway), lists concrete capabilities, and provides an extensive set of natural trigger terms via an explicit WHEN clause.
+The description is well-structured, uses third person voice, and occupies a distinct niche that minimizes conflict risk with other skills.

 DimensionReasoningScore